Scroll Top

 UNECE R121 Europe Identification of controls and telltales

-ISO 2575 International Standardized symbols for vehicle use
+ISO 2575 International Standardized symbols for vehicle controls

-• Digital instrument clusters: With LCD and OLED replacing traditional gauges, manufacturers must ensure digital graphics still meet visibility and color requirements.
+Digital instrument clusters LCD and OLED displays replacing traditional gauges must still meet FMVSS 101 visibility and color requirements.
+Digital graphics are held to the same standard as physical indicators.

-• Touchscreen interfaces: Multifunction touch panels add complexity, since essential controls like climate or lighting may no longer be physical buttons.
-Compliance still requires that functions remain identifiable and operable without distraction.
+Touchscreen interfaces Multifunction touch panels add complexity.
+Essential controls like lighting or climate may no longer be physical buttons, but FMVSS 101 still requires they remain identifiable and operable without distraction.

-• Electric and hybrid vehicles: These introduce new telltales such as battery charge indicators or EV system warnings, which must be integrated into the existing framework without confusing drivers.
+Electric and hybrid vehicles New telltales such as battery charge indicators and EV system warnings must be integrated into the existing FMVSS 101 framework without creating driver confusion.

 Also check out these articles!